Skip to content

 Is there a lot or a little snow?

-The Swiss map of relative snow depths clearly shows that the lower altitudes have benefited greatly from last week's snow.
-The snow depths in the Rhone Valley and in the northern Alpine foothills are well above average.
+The Swiss map of relative snow depths clearly shows that the lower elevations have benefited greatly from last week's snow.
+The snow depths in the Rhone Valley and the northern Alpine foothills are well above average.
 At higher altitudes, on the other hand, there is less snow than usual for the time of year.

-• No snow at all can even be advantageous for the ascent, because skins hold better on grass than on slippery artificial snow at the same steepness,
+• No snow at all can even be advantageous for the ascent, because skins hold better on grass than on slippery artificial snow at the same steepness.

-COP29 Revue
+COP29 Review

 Climate change is a problem that the global community has never had to solve before.
 Global, immediate and radical action is needed to avert damage that always lies somewhere in the future and can hardly ever be identified as a clear consequence of climate change, and never as the fault of an individual.
 The measures that would have to be taken, and it has to be said, would cost growth, which is at odds with the capitalist system, and consequently prosperity, which nobody is happy to accept.
 Climate justice is the next dilemma.
-How can developing countries be denied the benefits of fossil fuels on which the prosperity of industrialised countries is based?
-A "correct" emotional and rational attitude towards climate change certainly involves both disillusionment and the honest admission that the global community is not on the right path and is not yet able to outline it credibly.
+How can developing countries be denied the benefits of fossil fuels on which the prosperity of industrialized countries is based?
+A "correct" emotional and rational attitude towards climate change certainly now involves both disillusionment and the honest admission that the global community is not on the right path and cannot yet outline it credibly.

 Is it worth it?
 Who knows...